jonahwinninghoff/jonahwinninghoff/README.md

 <h1>Welcome to my Profile Page!</h1>

-- 🧏🏻 My name is Jonah Winninghoff, a Deaf data scientist using ASL and living in Tacoma, Washington.
+- 🧏🏻 I'm Jonah Winninghoff, a Deaf data scientist using ASL and living in Tacoma, Washington.
 - 🧑🏻‍💼 I'm associate data analyst at **[Gallaudet University](https://gallaudet.edu/)** and data analyst at **[NDC](https://www.nationaldeafcenter.org/)**.

 -----